 Pine is very toxic to cats and can lead to liver damage, intestinal blockage or even death.

-Since we have a nibbler, mom says a faux tree is the only holiday tree we will ever have, as it’s better to be safe than sorry!
+Since we have a nibbler, mom says a faux tree is the only holiday tree we will ever have, IF we ever have a tree!
+It’s better to be safe than sorry!

 KEEP YOUR ELECTRICAL CORDS OUT OF REACH

-But one more word of caution…Beau also likes to nibble on cords, so be careful if your pet likes to do the same, as electrocution is a very real threat to pets.
+One more word of caution and one you might not think of…Beau and Bouvier also like to nibble on cords, so be careful if your pet likes to do the same, as electrocution is a very real threat to pets.
 All the cords for our temporary holiday lights and decorations are new tempting targets for our curious nibblers.
 Mom says there is a lot of solutions on the Internet from covering the wires in PVC tubing or rubbing the cords with a citrus scent which cats don’t like.

 Mom says with some careful planning and research, we can still decorate the house for the holidays.
 And if you don’t have a nibbler like we do – then you can have all the plants and decorations as you like.